sharetribe/flex-docs/src/docs/howto-payments/how-to-integrate-3rd-party-payment-gateway/index.md

 We discussed the integration and what are the options to communicate with payment gateways.
-After that, we laid out the two different options to hook your payment integration code with Flex: privileged transitions and events.
+After that, we laid out the two different options to hook your payment integration code with Sharetribe: privileged transitions and events.
 Finally, we went through each stage of the marketplace payment flow and gave recommendations on how to integrate a 3rd-party payment gateway to each step.

 ## Further reading